Channel Estimation for RIS-Assisted mmWave Systems via Diffusion Models: Proposed Method

+which is referred to as the step-matching mechanism~\cite{Wu2024}.
+The starting step depends on the noise level, with larger indices indicating stronger noise contamination and thus requiring more denoising steps.
+By incorporating \eqref{eq_15}, the proposed approach can adapt to varying noise conditions without retraining.

-In summary, we consider the received signal as the result of the gradual addition of noise to the original signal.
-Based on \eqref{eq_19}, we determine the corresponding timestep $t$ and employ a trained neural network $\boldsymbol{\epsilon}_{\theta}(\mathbf{x}_t, t)$ to iteratively remove the noise from the received signal using the sampling formula \eqref{eq_20}.
-Finally, the channel estimation result $\hat{\mathbf{H}}$ is obtained by multiplying the denoising results $\mathbf{X}_0$ with the pseudo-inverse of $\mathbf{\Omega}$, denoted as $\mathbf{\Omega}^\dagger$.
-The training process and sampling process are outlined in Algorithm \ref{alg:alg1} and Algorithm \ref{alg:alg2}, respectively.
+In summary, the sampling process starts from the received signal, determines the starting step index according to \eqref{eq_15}, and repeatedly applies \eqref{eq_14} to obtain the denoised original signal $\mathbf{X}_0$.
+The channel estimation result $\hat{\mathbf{H}}$ is then obtained by applying the inverse fast Fourier transform, denoted as $\operatorname{ifft}(\cdot)$, to the denoised signal $\mathbf{X}_0$, and subsequently multiplying the result by the pseudo-inverse of $\mathbf{P}$, denoted as $\mathbf{P}^\dagger$.
+The proposed sampling algorithm is outlined in Algorithm \ref{alg:alg2}.